erikjalevik/top100/notes.md

 Add in the missing bits in this list, e.g. country.

+Modify the constants at the top of the two script files below.
 Then run `formatTrackImports.js` over it capturing the output as `track.bsv`.
-Then run `formatCountryTrackImports.js` over it capturing the output as `track_country.bsv`.
+Then run `formatTrackCountryImports.js` over it capturing the output as `track_country.bsv`.

 ## Import new chart into db